 - 11.4 It is not always necessary to obtain explicit consent.
-There are a limited number of other circumstances in which the GDPR permits organisations to process sensitive personal data.
+There are a limited number of other circumstances in which the UK GDPR permits organisations to process sensitive personal data.
 If you are concerned that you are processing sensitive personal data and are not able to obtain explicit consent for the processing, please speak to Mark Rowe. - 12.
-Notification - 12.1 We recognise that whilst there is no obligation for us to make an annual notification to the ICO under the GDPR, we will consult with the ICO where necessary when we are carrying out "high risk" processing. - We will report breaches (other than those which are unlikely to be a risk to individuals) to the ICO where necessary, within 72 hours.
-We will also notify affected individuals where the breach is likely to result in a high risk to the rights and freedoms of these individuals. - 13.
-Monitoring and review of the policy - This policy is reviewed annually by our board of trustees to ensure that it is achieving its objectives.
+Notification - 12.1 We recognise that whilst there is no obligation for us to make an annual notification to the ICO under the UK GDPR, we will consult with the ICO where necessary when we are carrying out "high risk" processing. - 12.2 We will report breaches (other than those which are unlikely to be a risk to individuals) to the ICO where necessary, within 72 hours.
+We will also notify affected individuals where the breach is likely to result in a high risk to the rights and freedoms of these individuals.
+Minor breaches (with no risk to individuals) may not need reporting. - 13.
+Monitoring and review of the policy - 13.1 This policy is reviewed annually by our board of trustees to ensure that it is achieving its objectives.